TeenQuotes/api-documentation/endpoints/quotes/GET_quotes_id.md

 ## Requires authentication
 * A valid access token must be provided in **access_token** parameter.

+The `access_token` should be sent using an HTTP header like so:

+     Authorization: access_token

+An example call with CURL:

+     curl --header "Authorization: ZllAle9NZ11FkMyX5xm0evswWOTinrr5I26uLcGB" https://api.teen-quotes.com/v1/quotes/42

 ## Return format
 A JSON object containing keys **user** and **comments**, where **user** is a User object in **small format** and comments is a list of **comments** associated with the quote in the following format: